privacy-tech-lab/gpc-privacy-choice/README.md

 Here are the most important files and directories:

-- `assets`: Image assets used on the Chrome Web Store listing for the extension.
+- `assets`: Image assets that can be used on the Chrome Web Store listing for the extension.
 - `scripts/writerules.py`: This script is used to render the rulesets for appropriately attaching the GPC signal by privacy sensitivity (scheme 3) and third party category (scheme 4).
 It generates the files in `src/rulesets` and is not run in the browser or on the backend.
 - `src/firebase`: Contains all the Firebase related configurations/scripts
   - `src/firebase/firebase.json`: The Firebase (Firestore) configuration file.